 Cozying up by the fire is even more pleasurable in the winter holidays – so make this part of the house feel extra special with Christmas fireplace decor.
 As a likely hub for opening presents, playing games and having a snooze after lunch, the walls above and around the fireplace deserve some decorative attention.

-n this example, Christmas mantel decor ideas featuring stockings, candles and winter berries are given extra focus with a winding garland of drooping foliage, which frames the heart of the living room.
+In this example, Christmas wall decor features stockings, candles and winter berries are given extra focus with a winding garland of drooping foliage, which frames the heart of the living room.

-For larger swathes of wall space, garlands are an excellent option for every home.
+For larger swathes of wall space, Christmas garland ideas are an excellent option for every home.
 From tinsel to strings of foliage, their variety is matched only by their malleability.
 Truss them up close to your ceiling or picture rail, or drape them in long loops to cover a wall almost from top to bottom.

 If you’re wondering when you should put your Christmas decorations up, perhaps first carve out a time to get crafty and make some of your decorations from scratch.
 ‘We like to use wall decor to also help create a memory, and to have some interactive fun as a family,’ says the Grandin Road team.